aiven/devportal/docs/products/flink/howto/manage-flink-tables.rst

         If you already have a sink table listed, you must delete it before adding a new one.

 4. Select the **Integrated service** from the drop-down list in the **Add new source table** or **Add new sink table** screen, respectively.
 5. In the **Table SQL** section, enter the statement that will create the table.
-The interactive quesry feature if the editor will prompt you for error or invalid queries.
+The interactive query feature if the editor will prompt you for error or invalid queries.
 6. Click **Add table** to complete the process.

 Import an existing table
 -------------------------
-Follow these steps import an exisitng table from another application:
+Follow these steps import an existing table from another application:

 1. In the **Add source tables** or **Add sink tables** screen, click **Import existing table** to import a table to your application.
     .. note::